Cloud & Deployment

 Kubernetes Auth Method

 The Kubernetes auth method lets pods authenticate to Vault using their ServiceAccount token — no static credentials needed.
+Create a role binding the ServiceAccount to a Vault policy with a short TTL.

 Vault Agent: Automatic Secret Injection